-We employ more than 50,000 people around the world.
+We employ over 48,000 people.
 Most of our people are based in Australia and New Zealand, and our workforce is increasing in the Asia Pacific region.
 We also have employees in the UK, Europe, the Americas and the Middle East.
-Most of our workforce is full-time (77%), with 12% part-time and 11% temporary.
+Most of our workforce is full-time (84.7%), with 13.6% part-time and 1.7% temporary.